auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 ## License

 **MIT license.**
-See the file `LICENSE.md` for more information.
+See the file `LICENSE.txt` for more information.

 ## About